 5. A. Report on continuing education in which Arboretum staff have participated (2014 to 2019).
-FY2020 progress on 5.A.
+FY2021 progress on 5.A.

 Assessment method.
-How we will measure progress on this item: The list of professional development activities will be upated annually and report on in the annual Implementation Plan Report.
+How we will measure progress on this item: The list of professional development activities will be updated annually and reported on in the annual Implementation Plan Report.

 Results: A list of professional development opportunities in which Arboretum staff participated from 2014 to 2019 was shared during the review process and is attached to this document as Appendix A: Recommendation 5 - Arboretum Staff Professional Development Activities.
+It has been updated to include FY2020-2021 activities.